ravendb/docs/version_1/docs/server/administration/export-import.markdown

     Raven.Smuggler out http://localhost:8080 folder_location

-In order to import date that was exported with incemental operation, you can use either of the following:
+In order to import date that was exported with incremental operation, you can use either of the following:

     1) Raven.Smuggler in http://localhost:8080 folder_location --incremental
     2) Raven.Smuggler in http://localhost:8080 folder_location